Whisper: Self-Hosted Speech-to-Text That Runs on a Raspberry Pi

 The sweet spot on a Pi is base or small.
 The tiny model is fast but makes the kind of transcription errors that turn a meeting summary into surrealist poetry. base is the lowest size I’d actually trust, and small is noticeably better if you can spare the patience.
 Forget medium and large on the Pi entirely; that’s desktop territory.

 The single most important decision is your runtime.
 The reference Python implementation pulls in PyTorch, which is heavy, slow to start, and not built with a quad-core ARM board in mind.
-Instead, use whisper.cpp — a C++ reimplementation that compiles to a tight native binary, uses quantised models, and runs the small sizes on a Pi at a speed that’s actually usable.
+Instead, use whisper.cpp — a C++ reimplementation (now maintained under the ggml-org org) that compiles to a tight native binary, uses quantised models, and runs the small sizes on a Pi at a speed that’s actually usable.

-The build is plain make with no exotic dependencies, which on a Pi is a blessing.
+That leaves the tool at build/bin/whisper-cli.
+You need cmake and a C++ toolchain first (sudo apt install build-essential cmake on Raspberry Pi OS), but nothing exotic.
 The .en English-only variants are smaller and faster than the multilingual ones, so if you only ever transcribe English, take the win.

 Whisper expects 16kHz mono WAV input, so you’ll usually pipe through ffmpeg first to normalise whatever the recorder produced: